ejasquith/mellon/README.md

 Given more time, there are a number of ways I would improve the project.
 I would take the time to plan the project and ensure no features were missed while developing the user stories.
 I would also create a cohesive design for the site that doesn't look immediately like a cookie cutter Bootstrap site to the trained eye.

 Beyond this, there are a number of planned features that didn't end up in the finished site that I would implement, such as messaging and administration of posts, comments, and users.
+I would also implement comprehensive automated testing.